SkoolNotes/Taproot/2020HIST201/KBxColdWarDevelopingWorldPlanning.md

 September, 1957: Eisenhower gives the command, and the CIA begins planning its coup to overthrow Sukarno.
 1958, it fails, forcing Sukarno into greater reliance on the PKI — the Communist party of Indonesia.
 He gives his famous speech, declaring loudly to the United States: "When any nation offers us aid with political strings attached, then I will tell them, go to hell with your aid!"
 America's influence over Sukarno had been admitted and destroyed in one fell swoop.
 A year later, Sukarno becomes the first to drop out of the United Nations.
-Sukarno then gives another speech, described by the
+Sukarno then gives another speech, recorded by Francis Galbraith,